 How to Choose the Perfect Area Rug Color for Your Space

 An area rug can work magic in a room from the ground up.
 But do you go big and bold or soft and neutral for a subtle vibe?
 When you're stuck between rug colors, here's how to choose an area rug color that makes sense for the look and feel of your space.

 Relax With a Colorful Rug in Soothing Shades

 Want to give your room a serene ambiance?
 Lay down a dreamy, beach-colored rug.
-By sticking to gentler tones like pale blues, greens, and purples, you’ll “ground” a space with calm.
+Think pale blues, greens, and purples.
+By sticking to gentler tones, you’ll “ground” a space with calm.
 Blue rugs and rugs featuring other cool colors work well for still spaces, like a nursery or reading nook.

 Cool, watercolor-inspired colors look like they’re farther away, so think about where you’d want to make a room feel bigger.
 A feathery gray rug, for example, can keep a family room feeling open, modest, and inviting.

 Always think about lifestyle and foot traffic when choosing a softer color for your rug.
 You might love the look of a white shag, but spilled snacks and clumps of pet fur can ruin the whole aesthetic.
 Hide messes with the help of a colorful rug featuring darker blues or cool greys.
 The more muted the rug colors, the more neutral they’ll look.

 Cozy Up With Warm Toned Rug Colors

 Warm colors are friendly.
-Think tropical colors, like reds, oranges, and yellows.
+Imagine tropical colors, like reds, oranges, and yellows.
 If you want to add energy to a dining room or patio, search for a vibrant rug in these bold, summery hues.
 These rug colors feel lively and creative, so they’re perfect for conversation spaces.